doshima2024/doshima2024/README.md

 - 👨‍🎓 I'm full-stack developer and a recent graduate of Flatiron School in Software Engineering.
 - 👨‍💻🎼 I'm passionate about coding, music and technology and interested in further exploring their intersection and building creative applications.
 - 🔭 I’m currently building projects and working to strengthen my full-stack skills with React, Flask (Python), SQLAlchemy, and SQLite/PostgreSQL.
-- 💼 Open to software engineering roles across industries, with a strong interest in music tech.
+- 💼 Open to software engineering roles across industries, with a strong interest in music tech, advertising and healthcare.

 ## Projects: